 In December 2016, the Special EU Programmes Body (SEUPB) awarded €4.95 million under the European Union’s INTERREG VA Programme to a Partnership led by Waterways Ireland and involving Monaghan County Council, Armagh City, Banbridge and Craigavon Borough Council and East Border Region Ltd to proceed with Phase II of the Ulster Canal Greenway.

-This will involve constructing a 22km section of greenway from Middletown in Co.
-Armagh to Smithborough in Co.
-Monaghan.
-A spur track connecting the N2 Dublin road along the bypass in Monaghan town to the Greenway at the Armagh road junction with the bypass is also included in the project, as is some funding for community engagement measures to encourage commuters along the route to switch from their cars and use the greenway.
+This will involve constructing a 20km section of greenway from Smithborough in Co.
+Monaghan to Middletown in Co.
+Armagh.
+The Greenway will connect into teh existing Phase 1 Monaghan Town Greenway.
+A 2km Greenway spur connecting the N2 Dublin road along the N2 bypass in Monaghan Town is also included in the project, as is some funding for community engagement measures to encourage commuters along the route to switch from their cars and use the greenway.

-The INTERREG VA programme is being managed by the Special EU Programmes Body www.seupb.com.
+This project is supported by the European Union’s INTERREG VA Programme, and managed by the Special EU Programmes Body (SEUPB).